Bhavyasriirugu/SWYNEX-Data-Cleaning-Preparation/Task-4-Final-Data-Analytics-Project/README.md

 No major corrections were required.

 A separate cleaning log was maintained to document the data validation process.
+For the detailed data cleaning and preparation work, refer to the [Task 1 Dataset](../SWYNEX-Data-Cleaning-Preparation.xlsx.csv).

 ## 5. Exploratory Data Analysis
 Exploratory Data Analysis (EDA) was performed to understand the overall pattern of student performance across different subjects.